andycroll/andycroll.com/_posts/2018/2018-09-02-careful-with-present-when-using-activerecord-scopes.md

   credit: 'Tobias Fischer'
 ---

-We’re trained when using Rails to use `#present?` all over the place.
-For example, you might use it before trying to loop through an array in a view.
+When using Rails, we tend to use `#present?` in many places as it is added to _all_ Ruby objects by Rails.
+For example, you might use it in a view to check if an array has some elements before trying to loop through it and display some data.

 However using `#present?` on models with large datasets can create unforeseen problems.

 ## Instead of…

-...using `#present?` on an Active Relation (a uninstantiated scope on an Active Record class)
+...using `#present?` on an Active Relation (a scope on an Active Record class)

 ```ruby
 books = Book.recently_released